UnionOfRAD/li3_behaviors/README.md

 The configuration of each behavior can be accessed from within the behavior via `config()`.
-By default configuration for the behavior will be set automatically using the user provided configuration from the `$_actsAs` property of the model and the defaults provided in the behavior as `$_defaults`.
+By default configuration for the behavior will be set automatically using the user provided configuration from the `$actsAs` property of the model and the defaults provided in the behavior as `$_defaults`.

 The defaults are merged with the provided configuration using simple array